way-cooler/way-cooler/README.md

 Once Way Cooler reaches 1.0, we will guarantee backwards compatibilty for both the configuration files and the D-Bus interfaces.

-Here are some examples of what Way Cooler looks like today:
+Here are some pictures of what Way Cooler looks like today:

 [![](http://i.imgur.com/e89P4hw.png)](http://i.imgur.com/e89P4hw.png)
 [![](http://imgur.com/A3V5x28.png)](http://imgur.com/A3V5x28.png)